ibm-cloud-docs/power-iaas/about-power-virtual-server.md

 With flexible IOPS you can:
 * Create a volume (or multiple volumes) and specify the IOPS level you want.
 * Change the volume level of IOPS of existing volumes while staying within the same storage pool.
 * Clone one or more volumes to your choice of IOPS level.
+If any of the volume is greater than 200 GB, then you cannot have a target tier as Fixed IOPS.
 * Deploy the boot volume of a virtual server instance in any of the supported IOPS levels.
 Additional data volumes that will be attached to the new virtual server instance can have different IOPS levels from that of the boot volume of an instance.
 * Import an image from IBM Cloud Object Storage to any of the supported IOPS levels.

 Best practice for an image import is to use the default IOPS level (Tier 3).
-While deploying the image (creating a new virtual server instance) the image backing volumes get cloned to a new set of volumes that get attached to the new virtual server instance.
-When you choose the IOPS level for your boot volume during virtual server instance deployment, the boot volume's IOPS level does not need to match the IOPS level of the image.
+While deploying the image you can choose the IOPS level for your boot volume during virtual server instance deployment, the boot volume's IOPS level does not need to match the IOPS level of the image.
 {: note}

 ### Selecting a storage tier